Gabatrix: the Terrorists of Batrice

 “Ah ... ahhhh ... ahhhhh...”
 Mizu quietly screamed to himself as he tried to hold back a tear.
 “Fucking ... son ... of a bitch...”

-“Here is your body armor,” the armorer told Mizu as he handed it to him.
+“Here’s your body armor,” the armorer told Mizu as he handed it to him.
 “Know how to put it on?”

 “Hey, it’s like using toilet paper the first time,” Mizu replied as he took it.
 “Sure, we don’t remember when we first used it, but we know how to wipe our asses afterwards.”

 The armorer seemed unimpressed and simply shrugged his shoulders.
 He instead watched as Mizu wrapped the Meclevar body armor vest around himself.
-As he slapped the Velcro on over the front, he did give a look of approval.
+When he slapped the Velcro on over the front, he did give a look of approval.

-“I have seen the older body armor and this one,” Mizu commented.
+“I’ve seen the older body armor and this one,” Mizu commented.
 “This one matches more with the uniform colors.”

-“Yeah, it does... , “ The armorer replied with a mild, calm annoyance.
+“Yeah, it does...,” The armorer replied with a mild, calm annoyance.
 “The UHN is trying to get them closer with the UHN jumpsuits for... ‘uniformity reasons’ ... but ... these suits are a little more thinner than the other body armor vests.”

 “What do you mean?”